“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ 3 – T-shirts, polos

-◊ 5 – long and short-sleeve shirts
+◊ 5 – long & short-sleeve shirts

 ◊ 1 – belt (double as money belt optional)